Customer Experience Management

 The right technology will allow you to free the audience data you have collected from your different information silos and bring them together to create a single customer view.
-Gathering this data in one place can help you understand not only how your customers interact both direct and indirectly with your brand, but build comprehensive individual profiles that make it possible to provide a highly personalised and engaging customer experience.
+Gathering this data in one place can help you understand not only how your customers interact both directly and indirectly with your brand, but build comprehensive individual profiles that make it possible to provide a highly personalised and engaging customer experience.
 This can include multiple streams, such as delivering highly targeted news feeds or customised advertising and marketing messages.
 Such initiatives help to build and reinforce engagement over time, driving conversion, retention and loyalty rates.
 Crucially as your audience continues to evolve over time, technology must allow you to easily adapt your business model to reflect their changing needs.
 Once your data shows you a new need emerging you need to move quickly to provide the relevant service.

 How we can help

 How we can help

 Delivering the best customer experience for your audience relies on appropriate technology.
 Our platforms have an embedded customer experience functionality that can help provide a personalised and engaging digital and offline experience, across all devices, to your audience.
 Over the years, we have seen our platforms improve the customer experience for our clients in their respective markets, resulting in improved business results such as:

 - Christie’s increase catalogues subscriptions on average of 90% year on year